 Is Las Vegas expensive?
 How much do I need to save to be able to book a trip to Las Vegas?
-These are the two big questions we share in this post today.
+We share the answers after our many trips to Sin City.

-So, I decided to share some of the typical prices in Las Vegas and some tips on how we saved money in Vegas and how we avoided overspending.
+So that you can plan and budget your trip, we share some of the typical prices in Las Vegas and some tips on how we saved money in Vegas, plus how we avoided overspending.

 Are Las Vegas Hotels expensive?

-So for many people, hotels in Las Vegas can be the major expensive!
-We wrote a blog post comparing the best hotels here but here are some options you can choose from to find the best prices in Vegas.
+For many people, hotels in Las Vegas can be the major expensive, worth noting when looking at is Las Vegas expensive.
+We wrote a blog post comparing the best hotels in Vegas but here are some options you can choose from to find the best prices in Vegas.

-• Most expensive Vegas hotel – There are certainly some expensive hotels on the strip but many of the expensive hotels will have cheaper room options.
-If you really want to splash the cash, check out some of the most expensive hotels in Las Vegas.
+- Most expensive Vegas hotel – There are certainly some expensive hotels on the strip but many of the expensive hotels will have cheaper room options.
+If you want to splash the cash, check out some of the most expensive hotels in Las Vegas.

-• 5-star Las Vegas hotels – If you are looking for that luxurious experience, book yourself into some of the best-rated 5-star hotels.
+- 5-star Las Vegas hotels – If you are looking for that luxurious experience, book yourself into some of the best-rated 5-star hotels.
 Mandarin Oriental, Wynn, Four Seasons and The Palazzo are all in great locations, have fantastic reviews, and cost around $200 a night.
+When budgeting and answering for yourself, is Las Vegas expensive, these luxury hotels do add to your budget.

-• Cheap and cheerful – Because of the excessive amount of hotels in Las Vegas, even the big named hotels on the strip itself have to push their prices down in order to sell.
+- Cheap and cheerful – Because of the excessive amount of hotels in Las Vegas, even the brand-named hotels on the strip itself have to push their prices down to sell.
 The Westgate, Treasure Island, The Linq, Flamingo, Bally’s, MGM and New York, New York all offer rooms for $50 a night or under.

-• Supersaver – For those looking to get a hotel on (or near) the strip whilst saving a lot, you can opt for one of the lesser-known hotels or those that are further along the strip.
+- Supersaver – For those looking to get a hotel on (or near) the strip whilst saving a lot, you can opt for one of the lesser-known hotels or those that are further along the strip.
+When saving money and looking at is Las Vegas expensive, these supersaver hotel options are the best way to cut your vacation budget down.

-The Strat offers rooms for as little as $22 but is some distance from the other hotels so you will be having to rely on taxis or buses if you wish to explore the rest of the strip.
+The Strat offers rooms for as little as $22 but is some distance from the other hotels so you will have to rely on taxis or buses if you wish to explore the rest of the strip.

 Harrah’s Las Vegas is on the strip with decent rooms costing $35 a night whilst the Hooters Casino Hotel costs the same price and sits opposite MGM.

-• Hostel lovers – For solo travellers or those on a very tight budget, Las Vegas, of course, has hostels to choose from.
-Hostel Cat is a top-rated hotel that organises big group nights out (ideal for party-goers) with dorm beds costing $22 a night.
+- Hostel lovers – For solo travelers or those on a very tight budget, Las Vegas, of course, has hostels to choose from.
+Hostel Cat is a top-rated hotel that organizes big group nights out (ideal for party-goers) with dorm beds costing $22 a night.

 Food prices in Las Vegas